WDI-SEA/project2_ideas/README.md

 <hr>
 ## Idea 2: Book Buddy
 Instead of commenting how you feel about a book after you've finished reading it, you can comment on it throughout reading through it and journal your feelings for a book.
+You can also just track which books you want to read, are currently reading, and have finished reading if you would rather not review/comment on any.

 Log in to view which books you've read and write, update, or delete your comments / reviews as you read through the book.